Migration period of ancient Burma: Geography that facilitated the migration of Tibeto-Burman, Shans and Mons

 Numerous ethnic Burmese peoples had migrated from Yunnan, which is situated in southwest China, bounded on the north by Sichuan and Sizang (Sikang), on the east by Guizhou and Guangxi, on the south by Vietnam and Burma, and on the west by Burma and Assam.
 It is extremely mountainous with only a limited area of level plains.

 It is furrowed by the Taiping, Shweli, Salween, Mekong, Black and Red rivers.

 The Salween and the Mekong are rivers of great length, having their sources in the interior part of Tibet, and flowing through Yunnan and the neighboring lands of Burma, Laos, Thailand, Cambodia and Vietnam.

 The basins of these rivers and their tributaries form deep, narrow valleys which, with the high parallel mountain ranges running generally north and south, constitute a favourable home for numerous ethnic minorities.

 Yunnan shares a long common border with Burma and many ethnic groups that live in Yunnan can also be found in Burma.

-Burma is like a big super-highway between India and China.
-India and China are the world's biggest and ancient cradles of civilization.
-High, snow peaked, rough and steep Himalaya mountain ranges block the direct interaction or travelling between the two of them except for the virtual highway through Burma.
-So there were a lot of travelers, migrants, victims of disasters and famine, war refugees etc. moving along this Burma Highway and some of them settled in Burma.